 By changing the taxation of companies to include taxation on worldwide income, St Helena will effectively be changing its corporation tax regime (but not its individual tax regime) to a residency basis.
 To avoid residents paying tax twice on the same income, countries with a residence-based system of taxation usually allow deductions or credits for the tax that residents already pay to other countries on their foreign income.
 While the current St Helena income tax ordinance provides for this, an imperative will be for St Helena to enter into Double Tax Agreements (DTAs) to avoid companies paying double tax (on the basis they may be eligible for taxation in other jurisdictions in addition to St Helena).
 In the case of corporation tax, some countries allow an exclusion or deferment of specific items of foreign income from the base of taxation in their own country.
 However, given the proposals below, St Helena would be looking to a 'fair' tax percentage from companies and providing DTA's can be entered into, on the basis that the Company will be based in St Helena, it should not be paying double tax with other countries once treaties are in place; thus negating the need for a foreign tax credit based system.
+It is the intention for the St Helena Government to pursue DTA's first with the UK, South Africa and Gibraltar in the first instance.
 Further information this regard is set out below.